The Teams component comes with a built-in invitations system, which gives your Rails application:

 When an invited user receives the invitation mailer, they can click the link in the mailer to accept the invitation.

-view, where they see the name of the account they've been invited to, and can proceed to create their password and register as a user.
+This takes the user to the invitations/accept_invitation view, where they see the name of the account they've been invited to, and can proceed to create their password and register as a user.
 This does the following:

-record, associated with the Account
+User recordAccountUser record, associated with the Account they've been invited to

-to "accepted"I created Instrumental Components to make designing and building professional apps with Ruby on Rails easy, fast, and fun.
+role set to whatever the role the invitation record dictatesInvitation record's status to "accepted"I created Instrumental Components to make designing and building professional apps with Ruby on Rails easy, fast, and fun.
 I use it on all of my projects and I hope it helps you build something great.